 Risks of proceeding without Building Regulation Approval

 As with planning permission, going ahead without building approval can be very risky.
 You could face an order to demolish alterations or reinstate walls.
-The biggest risk, however, would be possible jail sentences and/or severe fines in the event of death or injury caused by fire where it is found that the building occupier has been negligent in not ensuring compliance with fire regulations.
+The biggest risk, however, would be possible jail sentences and/or severe fines in the event of death or injury.
+For example, death caused by fire where it is found that the building occupier has been negligent in not complying with fire regulations.